 What are Campus Learning Centers?

-Campus Learning Centers (CLCs) have been established to offer HPS students the experience of attending their remote classes at an HPS school site, where they receive additional support and supervision from HPS staff.
+Campus Learning Centers (CLCs) were established to offer HPS students the experience of attending their remote classes at an HPS school site, where they receive additional support and supervision from HPS staff.
 CLCs offer full-day support as well as consistent school wi-fi.

-Teachers will continue to teach their remote schedule while the students in CLCs will be supported by additional/support staff.
+Teachers continued to teach their remote schedule while the students in CLCs will be supported by additional/support staff.

 Why were CLCs established?

-CLCs have been established to support students who may struggle with technology access and/or distracting remote learning spaces by providing them with reliable internet access, technology support, and a focused learning environment.
+CLCs were established to support students who may struggle with technology access and/or distracting remote learning spaces by providing them with reliable internet access, technology support, and a focused learning environment.

 - All health and safety protocols will be followed (daily registration, masks, hand washing, mask breaks, fresh air, and social distancing) and all necessary learning materials will be on hand and available.

 - Based on social distancing guidelines, CLC classrooms will have up to 12-15 students per space.